pouriyajamshidi/benchmarks/anagram/README.md

 1. Python
 2. Nim
 3. Go
+4. Rust

 ### Verdict

-`Python` was the easiest/quickest to write and since the completion time is very close to `Go`, it is the clear choice for this specific problem.
+`Python` was the easiest/quickest to write and since the completion time is very close to `Go` and not too far off from `Rust`, it is the clear choice for this specific problem.

 ### Closing Note

-`Go` surprised me once again with the amounts of hoops that I had to jump through to solve such a simple problem.
-At one point, I was writing a `Rust` implementation as well and it is having way less complexity and `SLOC` than `Go` which I thought would be vice versa.
+`Go` surprised me once again with the amount of hoops that I had to jump through to solve such a simple problem.
+Even more than `Rust`.

-Anyway, I had to stop since such a small application does not really justify having a `Rust` version as well.
-If anyone likes to contribute it, I would gladly take in the code and incorporate the benchmarks.